pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 ```

 There is one step remaining, which is to create the A record in our DNS zone that allows external traffic
 to reach out new custom domain.
-After doing so, our API Gateway will be reachable at our custom URL.
+After doing so, our AWS API Gateway will be reachable at our custom URL.

 ```typescript
 // Finally create an A record for our domain that directs to our custom domain.